-similar call.
-In such cases, it is always the responsibility of the Administrator to seek opportunity to preach the Word and administer the Sacraments.
+A court of the Church or one of its agencies may call a Teaching Elder to serve in some administrative capacity.
+An organization deemed proper by the Presbytery may also issue a similar call.
+In such cases, it is always the responsibility of the Administrator to seek opportunities to preach the Word and administer the Sacraments.